Is my email address in a data breach or on people-search sites?

 How do I check whether my email is in known breaches?

 The free Delist.ai exposure scan checks both layers in one pass.
-It cross-references your email against known data breach datasets and dark-web paste dumps, and identifies which people-search and data broker sites publish your email alongside your other identity data.
+It cross-references your email against known breach sources, and identifies which people-search sites publish your email alongside your other identity data.
 You get one report covering both pipelines, with site-by-site results and a removal path for the broker side.

 Why is my email on people-search sites if I never made it public?